Asana/developer_docs_prerelease/README.md

 There is a .ruby-version file in this directory that should set you on this version of Ruby whenever you're here or in as subdirectory.

+You then need to have Bundler installed

+`gem install bundler`

+And all of our ruby gems

+`bundle install`

+**TODO: There is a message about sass being deprecated.
+Investigate alternatives.**